christophercrary/conference-ppsn-2024/README.md

 bash install.sh
 ```

 To finish installation, extract and copy the contents of the `data.zip` file from the software release and paste them within the `code/operon` folder.
-These contents provide the relevant data/sources needed to run/analyze the relevant Operon experiments.
+These contents provide the relevant data/sources needed to run the relevant Operon experiments and analysis scripts.

-### Running an experiment
+### Running the experiments

-Make sure to change the shebang at the top of the `operon_experiment.py` file to the actual path to your Python executable.
-Assuming the Operon build folders are in the same folder with the Python script:
+Make sure that the shebang statement at the top of the `operon_experiment.py` file correctly points to the relevant Python executable.
+Within the `operon` folder, execute the bash commands in order to run the relevant experiments:

 ```bash
  for backend in {Eigen,Vdt,Stl,Mad_Transcendental_Fast,Mad_Transcendental_Faster,Mad_Transcendental_Fastest}; do ./operon_experiment.py --bin ./build_${backend}/cli/operon_nsgp --data experiment/data/ --reps 20 >> my_results.csv; done
 ```

+After the above finishes execution, ...

+Note that various results reported in the paper will be irreproducible, e.g., runtimes and energy measurements.